arajeev/capture-api/README.md

 ## 2. Entries
 ### 2.1 List all journal entries for current user: [GET] `/journal/:uid/entries`
 #### Description
-- Endpoint: `/journal/all/:uid`
+- Endpoint: `/journal/:uid/entries`
-    -- `userId` is the id of the user whose lists are being requested
+    -- `userId` is the id of the user whose entries are being requested
 - Authentication: `[Admin, User]`

 #### Request: